 Housing payment means a financial commitment for housing-related contracts, goods, and services necessary to maintain ownership and occupancy of the dwelling for which applicant has requested assistance.
-These include payment of first lien position mortgage loan installments, first lien position mobile and manufactured home loan installments, homeowner insurance (hazard, flood, and mortgage), homeowner or condominium association fees, cooperative fees, and/or real estate property taxes.
+These are limited to payment of first lien position mortgage loan installments, first lien position mobile and manufactured home loan installments, homeowner insurance (hazard, flood, and mortgage), homeowner or condominium association fees, cooperative fees, and/or real estate property taxes.

-4 U.S. Department of Treasury Homeowner Assistance Fund (HAF) Guidance, February 24, 2022, pg.
+&lt;sup>4 U.S. Department of Treasury Homeowner Assistance Fund (HAF) Guidance, February 24, 2022, pg.
 5